aspose-diagram/Aspose.Diagram-Documentation/spanish/pythonjava/developer-guide/converting/convert-visio-to-other-files/_index.es.md

 type: docs
 weight: 40
 url: /es/python-java/convert-visio-to-other-files/
 description: This topic show you how to convert Visio to SVG,XPS,XML,XAML formats using Aspose.Diagram for Python via Java.
-Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to SVG,XPS,XML ,XAML con unas pocas líneas de código.
+Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to SVG,XPS,XML,XAML with a few lines of code.
 ---
 **[A Microsoft Visio diagram para exportar.](ExportToXML.vsd)**

 ## **Exportando a XML**
-Este artículo explica cómo exportar un Microsoft Visio diagram a XML usando Aspose.Diagram para Python a través de Java.
+This article explains how to export a Microsoft Visio diagram to XML using Aspose.Diagram for Python via Java.

 - VDX define un XML diagram.
 - VTX define una plantilla XML.